zcox10/setup_machine/README.md

 `brew cask install iterm2`

+# Install Anaconda3
+We'll need Anaconda in order to access some basic languages (Python and R) and packages in order to run commands for setting up the rest of the installs going forward.
+Anaconda can be installed [here](https://www.anaconda.com/distribution/#download-section).
+Make sure you install the version for Python 3.
+The GUI install should be pretty straight forward.

 # Install zsh
 The Z shell is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 This is simply just a well-designed terminal shell that allows us to use many useful features when scripting.